Hulu is moving into phase two of its advanced TV strategy almost two years after launching its private exchange.

 Hulu still uses Oracle’s data management platform, but has since expanded its third-party data access for agency partners such as Horizon Media and Dentsu Aegis – both of which use Hulu’s advanced TV system.

-“The adoption of advanced TV is really about getting us live in over-the-top,” Fleming said.
-“For the first time, we’re able to provide clients the ability to buy on us across screens in an automated fashion.
-That was a significant driver as part of our discovery phase and really the differentiator for the second phase of our journey.”
+“The adoption of advanced TV is really about getting us live in over-the-top, that was a significant driver as part of our discovery phase and really the differentiator for the second phase of our journey.”
+Fleming said.

 Although Hulu grew up with digital DNA, more than 70% or more of Hulu viewing now happens in the living room through connected devices.